 Sports and staying active are a huge part of life at Pelham.
 The development of physical skills and their accompanying mental and emotional skills, are an important aspect of a child's education.
 Whilst teaching children practical skills such as balance, agility and aim, we also develop the children's ability to cope with and overcome defeat, cope with perceived injustices, develop their skills of communication and recognise the positive feelings which come with exercise and fresh air.

-Every year we enter Merton borough tournaments in a wide range of sports including football (girls and boys), tennis, tag-rugby, cricket, netball, swimming and gymnastics.
+Every year we enter Merton borough tournaments in a wide range of sports including football (girls and boys), cricket, tennis, tag-rugby, cricket, netball, swimming, basketball and gymnastics.
 While we take our sports seriously at tournament level by entering our best teams, we also recognise that every child should have the opportunity to represent his or her school in a sporting competition during the primary years as this is the time when a love of sport can be ignited.
 For this reason, we also enter a number of inclusive tournaments for children who like to be involved but respond better to a less competitive atmosphere, as well as playing a number of friendly games against other local schools in many sports.
 The number of sporting events we are involved in gives all our children opportunities to play sports regardless of ability or experience- every child who wishes to represent their school, will have the opportunity to do so before they leave in Year 6.

 Aside from competitive games, we promote sports through a variety of early morning and after-school clubs at the school, including; tag-rugby, football, basketball, netball, dance, tennis, running, multi skills, karate, gymnastics and yoga clubs.
 In addition, to promoting girls in sport, we also hold a weekly girls' sports club, which is hugely popular as it gives the girls a chance to try out a whole range of sports in a fun environment!